vlingo/xoom-designer/README.md

  C:\> docker run -it --rm -p '19090:19090' -v C:/projects:/designer/VLINGO-XOOM vlingo/xoom-designer
 ```

+The Docker image cannot automatically open your preferred browser on the XOOM Designer URL.
+You will have to navigate manually using: [http://localhost:19090/context](http://localhost:19090/context)

 ## [Installation](#installation)

 The installation process is short.
 Before you start, just check if you have these tools already installed: